 In this scenario, you can strictly focus on overcoming the value problem and not fixate on budget, authority, or timeline since those aren’t issues.

 Sales reps should keep track of common objections they hear from each category and practice overcoming them.

 It’s up to the sales rep to smash objections as much as possible so you can move the lead through your pipeline.

-A Breakdown Of BANT Sales
+A Breakdown of the BANT Sales Framework

 We’re now going to break down each component of BANT sales individually.